All Episodes

 People have the right to know, especially if they're paying for the service and they're expecting some type of reliable form of payment in return.

-Well, and I think too, you know, and this is just more of an ethics thing, but if you got a deal, if you have a deal unofficially or officially with X, or if there's social circles that have figured out how to game the algorithm, or it could just be as simple as, hey, everybody in this group of 10 people or whatever, we're gonna like and repost everything everybody ever posts, and that'll help us boost our own numbers.
+Well, and I think too, you know, and this is just more of an ethics thing, but if you got a deal, if you have a deal unofficially or officially with X, or if there's social circles that have figured out how to game the algorithm, or it could just be as simple as, hey, everybody in this group of 10 people or whatever, we're going to like and repost everything everybody ever posts, and that'll help us boost our own numbers.

-Well, then they should probably disclose that or be transparent about that because it's misleading to put up your payments, and if you've got like 100,000 followers, you average like 20,000 views or whatever, you know, your numbers are consistent, and somebody says, oh wow, okay, I have that.
+Well, then they should probably disclose that or be transparent about that because it's misleading to put up your payments.

-I can make 10 grand, I can make 15 grand a month.
+I can make 15 grand a month.

 I mean, that's a livable wage.

-You're making six figures if you're making 10 grand a month on this platform, but if there's other things at play that are getting you to that number, then it's a bit disingenuous and and perhaps even unethical to not disclose what's going on behind the scenes that are leading you to get those numbers.
+But if there's other things at play that are getting you to that number, then it's a bit disingenuous and perhaps even unethical to not disclose what's going on behind the scenes that are leading you to get those numbers.

 I mean, there's virtually no chance.

-Because I mean, there's some people again, like the Dan Bon Gino example, I guess you people could say that's not credible any longer because they've said that they've changed uh you know the ways in which they do pay people, but I just don't understand how there's not like a clear list exact like this isn't rocket science.
+Because I mean, there's some people again like the Dan Bongino example, I guess people could say that's not credible any longer because they've said that they've changed, you know, the ways in which they do pay people, but I just don't understand how there's not like a clear list exact.

-So I I do think it's problematic.
+So I do think it's problematic.

 I do think monetization in general on the platform is problematic also for just the authenticity of information.

-So why why can't you just use your own technology even to give something that's uniform that's easily understandable for everybody that decides to use it?
+So why can't you just use your own technology even to give something that's uniform that's easily understandable for everybody that decides to use it?

-People always complain about that, you know.
+People always complain about that.

 But I think that it's just not fair when no one knows, you know, the kind of conditions they're dealing with.

-Yeah, I would say if the conversation, which is the most important aspect of this, if the conversation is monetization on X good or bad for the platform, I I would say it's probably bad.
+Yeah, I would say if the conversation, which is the most important aspect of this, if the conversation is, is monetization on X good or bad for the platform, I would say it's probably bad.

-But basically, if you go to the Daily Mail, or if you go to New York Post, wherever, and I go get news from these sites all the time.
+And I made this point earlier before I started the spaces, but basically, if you go to the Daily Mail or if you go to New York Post, wherever, and I go get news from these sites all the time, they always have women half naked.

 This woman was at this party wearing this bra.

-This woman was on this yacht with this rich guy, this woman wore this to a movie premiere.
+This woman was on this yacht with this rich guy.

-This woman was caught half naked on Instagram, and they always have it up there.
+This woman was caught half naked on Instagram.

 Now that's happening on X2.